MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-configurator-enroll-ios.md

 7. Choose **Create** to save the profile.

-Known limits for iOS/iPadOS enrollment with Apple Configurator:
--limit of 5,000 devices in the CSV
+### Known limitations
+Enrollment with Apple Configuration has the following limitations:

+- The csv file can have up to 5,000 devices.
--the total number of devices in the csv file + AC (Apple Configurator) devices already within Intune cannot exceed 75,000
+- The total number of devices, which includes the devices listed in the csv file and the Apple Configurator devices already in Intune, cannot exceed 75,000.

 ## Setup Assistant enrollment